afondiel/computer-science-notebook/README.md

 There are still many topics and industry to be added, so feel free to submit a pull request if you have any suggestions or cool ideas that may help this project grow.

-Please refer to [contributing guidelines](./CONTRIBUTING.md) for more infos how to contribute.
+Please refer to [contributing guidelines](./CONTRIBUTING.md) to see how you can help this project grow and make learning accessible to all.

 `@TODO-List: `